Baltimore Monuments :

 South Baltimore City

-Located in Federal Hill, The Artistead Monument can be seen at the right in this turn of the century postcard.
+Located in Federal Hill, The Armistead Monument can be seen at the right in this turn of the century postcard.
 The tower seen behind the Monument has long since been torn down, which had been used to signal that ships were coming into port.

 ............Armistead Monument Baltimore